Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

 So far this consideration of the magnetic excitations has all been in the case where $\rhd$ is trivial.
-As mentioned earlier, the form of the membrane operator depends quite strongly on which case we look at.
 In the case where $\rhd$ is non-trivial but we restrict to fake-flat configurations (Case 3 in Table \ref{Table_Cases_intro}), we cannot include the magnetic excitations at all, because the magnetic excitations violate the plaquette terms and hence break fake-flatness.
-The most interesting case is the remaining special case we mentioned in Section \ref{Section_Special_Cases} (Case 2 in Table \ref{Table_Cases_intro}), where we loosen the restrictions on the crossed module without throwing out the non-fake-flat configurations.
+The most interesting case is Case 2 from Table \ref{Table_Cases_intro}, where we loosen the restrictions on the crossed module without throwing out the non-fake-flat configurations.
 Specifically, we require that $\partial$ maps to the centre of $G$ and that $E$ is Abelian.
 In this case, we are allowed to keep the magnetic excitations, though their operators must be modified.
-We briefly describe this modification here, but for a full and detailed description, please see Ref. \cite{HuxfordPaper3}.
-The new membrane operators act on edge elements in the same way as described above in the $\rhd$ trivial case, but they also act on the plaquette elements around the membrane.
-The dual membrane that cuts edges also cuts through plaquettes.
-These plaquettes have base-points that can be either on the direct membrane or away from it (on the other side of the dual membrane).
-If a cut plaquette has its base-point on the membrane, then it is acted on with a $\rhd$ action.
-This action on a plaquette $p$, with label $e_p$, is given by $e_p \rightarrow (g(t)^{-1}hg(t)) \rhd e_p$, where $g(t)$ is the path from the start-point of the operator to the base-point of the plaquette being changed.
+We briefly describe this modification here, but give a full description in Ref. \cite{HuxfordPaper3}.
+The new membrane operators act on edge elements in the same way as described above in the $\rhd$ trivial case, but they also act on the plaquette elements around the membrane in two ways.
+Firstly, the membrane operator directly affects the plaquettes that are cut by the dual membrane.
+If a cut plaquette $p$ has its base-point on the direct membrane, then its label $e_p$ is changed to $(g(t)^{-1}hg(t)) \rhd e_p$, where $g(t)$ is the path from the start-point of the operator to the base-point of the plaquette.
 Any plaquette whose base-point is away from the direct membrane is left unaffected.
 An example of this action is shown in Figure \ref{modmembranecutplaquettespart1}.
 This action on the plaquettes is analogous to how the vertex transform affects plaquettes based at that vertex, but not plaquettes that are not based at the vertex.
-The difference between the action of the membrane operator and the vertex transforms is that the vertex transform acts on all plaquettes whose base-points are that vertex, but the magnetic membrane operator acts only on plaquettes whose base-points lie on the direct membrane and which are also cut by the dual membrane.
-In this sense, the vertex transform is like a closed magnetic membrane operator, whose dual membrane encloses that vertex and whose direct membrane is just the vertex itself.
+Indeed, the vertex transform is like a closed magnetic membrane operator, whose dual membrane encloses that vertex and whose direct membrane is just the vertex itself (it is this equivalence that leads to the membrane operators being topological, as we explain in Ref. \cite{HuxfordPaper3}).